Cross referenced list of words & phrases that are used in film, video and digital production.

 RCA CONNECTOR: A type of connector used on all consumer VCRs and camcorders to carry the standard composite video and audio signals.

-REFLECTOR: Usually flat (white, or light) board/card used to reflect/bounce light from main source as filler.
+REFLECTOR: (Lighting); Usually flat (white, or light) board/card used to reflect/bounce light from main source as filler.
 The two examples below demonstrate the difference;

 A) Has no reflected light.